 Drive time: 2hr 20min

 QLD is not short of a beautiful beach, but a recent survey revealed that Noosa is the second most romantic beach in Australia (behind Whitehaven which, while stunning, is not a weekend away destination!)
-We’re not going to give you any suggestions of what to do - the point is max your horizontal time - instead we’ll recommend you pack a Liane Moriarty book and some La Roche-Posay sunscreen in your luggage.
+We’re not going to give you any suggestions of what to do - the point is max your beach time - instead we’ll recommend you pack a Liane Moriarty book and some La Roche-Posay sunscreen in your JOURNEY beauty case.

 From Hobart head to… Lake St Clair